Curricular Education Programs

 “A few years ago, I didn’t know that a hijab wearing woman could be in the political field.
 I had no role model to follow.
 I felt invisible and unheard.
 So having a group of individuals ready to listen, but also encouraging me to speak, is something that I never experienced before and will value forever.”

-Yasmine Hafez, Class of 2021 UA Representative
+Yasmine Hafez, UA Alum

 Oluwatobi Omotoso 2021 UA